jclary-31/Word_trade/README.md

 # Word_trade
-An exploration of word trade through power BI ;  and neural network (in python) to better understand relationships[not finished] \
+An exploration of word trade through power BI ;  and neural network (in python) to better understand relationships[not finished]
-The code in main_nb can be adapted for any country, with 3 letter ISO format\
+I downloaded yearly csv file from https://comtradeplus.un.org/.
+As the download process was buggy, I did not keep all types of goods/commodities.
-The SITC Classification is : \
+The commodities I kept are referenced by the SITC Classification, where : \
 0 Food and live animals \
 2 Crude inedible materials , no fuels \
 3 mineral and fuels \